(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 (a) “Actuarial certification” means a written statement, by a member of the American Academy of Actuaries or another person acceptable to the office, that a small employer carrier is in compliance with subsection (6), based upon the person’s examination, including a review of the appropriate records and of the actuarial assumptions and methods used by the carrier in establishing premium rates for applicable health benefit plans.

-(c) “Carrier” means a person who provides health benefit plans in this state, including an authorized insurer, a health maintenance organization, a multiple-employer welfare arrangement, or any other person providing a health benefit plan that is subject to insurance regulation in this state.
-However, the term does not include a multiple-employer welfare arrangement or voluntary employees’ beneficiary association, as defined under 26 U.S.C. s.
-501(c)(9), which multiple-employer welfare arrangement or voluntary employees’ beneficiary association operates solely for the benefit of the members or the members and the employees of such members, is located in this state, and was in existence on January 1, 1992.
-The term also does not include any authorized insurer or health maintenance organization to the extent that it insures the members or the members and the employees of such members of such multiple-employer welfare arrangement or voluntary employees’ beneficiary association in existence on January 1, 1992.
+(d) “Carrier” means a person who provides health benefit plans in this state, including an authorized insurer, a health maintenance organization, a multiple-employer welfare arrangement, or any other person providing a health benefit plan that is subject to insurance regulation in this state.
+However, the term does not include a multiple-employer welfare arrangement, which multiple-employer welfare arrangement operates solely for the benefit of the members or the members and the employees of such members, and was in existence on January 1, 1992.

 (j) “Guaranteed-issue basis” means an insurance policy that must be offered to an employer, employee, or dependent of the employee, regardless of health status, preexisting conditions, or claims history.